On the normality of the concatenated Fibonacci constant: Introduction

 In this paper we study the concatenated Fibonacci constant, henceforth referred to simply as the Fibonacci constant,

 where $F_{1} = 1$, $F_{2} = 1$, and $F_{n} = F_{n-1}+F_{n-2}$ for $n \geq 3$, and ask whether $\FF$ is normal in base $10$.
-The Fibonacci sequence is the simplest exponentially-growing sequence one can concatenate: it is a linear recurrence with the smallest nontrivial growth rate $\phi = \frac{1}{2}(1+\sqrt{5})$, its arithmetic is unusually rich (through Pisano periods, divisibility properties, and Carmichael's theorem on primitive prime divisors), and it is familiar enough that results about it can be stated and calibrated without specialised preliminaries.
+Among exponentially-growing sequences, the powers of two $2, 4, 8, 16, \ldots$ give a simpler and better-known concatenation problem---the normality of $0.2\,4\,8\,16\,32\cdots$, and more generally of the base-$b$ concatenation of $a^{n}$ for a fixed integer $a \geq 2$, is itself open and beyond the classical criteria of Section~\ref{sec:classical}.
+We nonetheless take the Fibonacci sequence as our primary test case: it is the linear recurrence with the smallest nontrivial growth rate $\phi = \frac{1}{2}(1+\sqrt{5})$, its arithmetic is unusually rich (through Pisano periods, divisibility properties, and Carmichael's theorem on primitive prime divisors), and it is familiar enough that results about it can be stated and calibrated without specialized preliminaries.
 At the same time, its exponential growth places $\FF$ just beyond the reach of the classical Davenport--Erd\H{o}s machinery, which requires the $n$-th term of the sequence to have at most $O(n^{1-\delta})$ digits for some $\delta > 0$.
 This makes the Fibonacci constant a natural test case beyond the polynomial-growth regime covered by the classical theory.

 This study has two complementary goals.
 On the theoretical side, we identify a precise sufficient route to normality and show that the most visible sources of digit bias, the Benford distribution of leading digits and the Pisano periodicity of trailing digits, are asymptotically negligible.
 This isolates the deep digits of large Fibonacci numbers as the remaining obstruction.
 On the computational side, we test this structural picture by means of relatively large-scale numerical experiments in bases $10$ and $2$.
 The resulting data show that the observable deviations are concentrated at the boundaries between consecutive Fibonacci numbers and provide no evidence of a persistent bias in the pooled interior digits.